Standard 7 of the Care Certificate takes an in-depth look at privacy and dignity.

 1. Provide as much information as possible

 Individuals can only make informed choices if they are given all the information they need to make that choice.
-Therefore, it is essential to provide them with as much information as possible as to make decisions.
+Therefore, it is essential to provide them with as much information as possible to make decisions for themselves.

 2. Support them to analyse all the potential consequences of each choice